chienju-chen/final_project_2020Sp/README.md

 5 keywords are selected for extracting the search trend from Google Trends, which is used for representing people’s awareness of COVID-19.
 The keywords are listed below with the reason of being selected:

-* “Wuhan”, “coronavirus”, and “Wuhan coronavirus”: <br>
+* “Wuhan”, “coronavirus”, and “Wuhan coronavirus”:
-Before WHO announced COVID-19 as its official name, people’s understanding of this disease is that it started from Wuhan, a city in China, and is caused by the coronavirus.
+<br>Before WHO announced COVID-19 as its official name, people’s understanding of this disease is that it started from Wuhan, a city in China, and is caused by the coronavirus.

 * “pneumonia”:
 <br>Most COVID-19 confirmed cases show symptoms of pneumonia.

 * “covid”:
-Only the alphabetic part of “COVID-19” is used because we found that while some people search the word with a hyphen before the number 19, others search it without a hyphen.
+<br>Only the alphabetic part of “COVID-19” is used because we found that while some people search the word with a hyphen before the number 19, others search it without a hyphen.

 The five keywords are translated to the official language of each target country(shown in the following figure) by using Wikipedia.
 We then search each translated keyword on Google to ensure that it is the actually keyword used for search.